groupby/elements-view/README.md

 ### Themes

 Styled themes are available for components in the `./presets` folder.
-These can be developed in Storybook by running two active terminal processes:
+These can be viewed and developed by using Storybook and by running two active terminal processes:

 ```sh
 yarn storybook